 Our gun crimes lawyers in Fort Mill & Greenville, SC will identify the best defense available for your unique case, which may include illegal search and seizures, improper, inadequate, or absent Miranda warnings or questioning by investigators or police officers.

 South Carolina does not take gun crimes lightly, which means the solicitor’s office will do everything they can to reach a conviction for your charges.
-Without an experienced Fort Mill & Greenville criminal defense attorney by your side, they might succeed.
+Without an experienced Criminal defense lawyer Greenville by your side, they might succeed.

 Do not allow the courts to dictate your future.
 Allow our gun crimes attorneys in Rock Hill to pursue real results for your unique charges.

-Our Fort Mill & Greenville Criminal Defense Attorneys Fight For Clients Who Have Been Charged With:
+Our Fort Mill, Rock Hill & Greenville Criminal Defense Attorneys Fight For Clients Who Have Been Charged With:

 - Assault and Battery